rizdaprasetya/mt-alt-doc/README.md

 To customize CSS in order to stylize the overall looks and feel of the docs, we can override the default Docsify's theme CSS.
 For example we have our own custom CSS file located in: `/asset/custom.css`.

 Edit the above file to add your own custom CSS style and rule.

+Since revamped, additional custom CSS also can be found in `/asset/revamp/styles/scss`.
+It uses SASS, [install sass](https://sass-lang.com/install) if you want to edit and compile the custom `.scss` files.
+There is also helper `build-scss.sh` file that you can use:
+	- navigate to the folder: `cd asset/revamp/styles/scss/`
+	- run the file: `./build-scss/sh`
+	- it will auto recompile final `main.css` file whenever you edit any of the included `.scss` files.

 ### Using Custom CSS elements
 There are some custom elements to make UX better: